 Virtual Reality has a far greater potential than entertainment purposes only, with infinite possible applications in such industries like real estate, digital marketing and many other.
 Right now, VR is starting to change the medical industry and, without doubt, in the not so distant future, medical simulations will move into virtual reality, as ordinary physical simulations are too limiting and lack authenticity.

 Virtual simulations are increasingly being viewed as a valuable tool in education and training.

 We are proud to present our demo of OperatioMed VR, an application that may be used in order to prepare young doctors and paramedics for typical stressful situations in their day-to-day work.
 The dynamic environment, well equipped operating room and the spectrum of realistic sounds make the simulation a fully immersive and authentic experience.

-The app is designed for the purposes of medical training and helps medical students or medical professionals: learn human anatomy, observe and touch given parts of the human body, solve various medical cases and practice lifesaving procedures.
+The app is created for the purposes of medical training and helps medical students or medical professionals: discover human anatomy, inspect and touch given parts of the human body, deal with various medical cases and practice lifesaving procedures.

 The application will offer its users a unique chance to simulate and experience a surgery first in virtual reality, before moving on to performing it in the real world.
 The app involves a touch-sensitive medical mannequin with realistic size, weight and handling characteristics.

 More than textbook pictures and static models